antonio-gabriele-rizzo/TechLab365-Microsoft-Intune-Administration-Portfolio/01-Creating-the-Intune-Lab-Environment/Creating-the-Intune-Lab-Environment.md

 # Microsoft Intune Admin Center

+Once provisioning has completed successfully, Microsoft Intune becomes available as a dedicated administration portal.

-The Microsoft Intune Admin Center is the primary management portal used to administer managed devices, applications, compliance policies and endpoint security.
+The Microsoft Intune Admin Center serves as the central location for managing:

-From this portal, administrators can:

-- Enrol devices
+- Managed devices
-- Manage users
-- Configure applications
+- Applications
-- Create compliance policies
+- Compliance policies
-- Deploy configuration profiles
+- Configuration profiles
-- Configure Endpoint Security
+- Endpoint Security
+- Reports
-- Generate reports
+- Tenant Administration

-- Perform remote device actions
+The Overview page provides administrators with a high-level summary of the environment and quick access to the most commonly used management areas.

-The portal serves as the central administration interface throughout the remainder of this repository.
+This portal will be used extensively throughout the remaining chapters of this repository.

 ![Microsoft Intune Admin Center Home](screenshots/intune-admin-center-home.png)

+From this point onwards, all endpoint administration tasks will be performed from within the Microsoft Intune Admin Center.

 ---